This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - NSAIDs help decrease swelling and pain.
 This medicine can be bought with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow the directions on it before using this medicine.

 - Steroid medicine helps decrease inflammation.

-Follow up with your PHP or CF specialist in 2 to 4 weeks:
+Follow up with your healthcare provider or CF specialist in 2 to 4 weeks: